avidrucker/autofocus-clj-ver-1/doc/to-do's.md

 - [x] Update statuses to reflect clearer naming conventions

+- [ ] Enable the user to see what their "bad input" was when answering a question with input validation / constraints

+- [ ] Tell the user when they haven't answered a question (by entering in nothing)

 ## Won't Do ...
 Yet

 - ~~Update code to enable automatic assignment *and* incrementing of to-do list item IDs~~ [temporary] [invisible]